learn-co-students/ruby-objects-has-many-lab-online-web-sp-000/README.md

 #### The `#add_song_by_name` and `#add_post_by_title` Methods

 To get the tests on these methods passing, you'll need to define methods that take in an argument of a name (or title), use that argument to create a new song (or post) and *then* associate the objects.
+Be sure to return the new song (or post) at the end of the method.

 For `add_post_by_title`, you'll want to make sure the body of the method associates the newly created post with an author and adds the post to the author's collection.